Pork Chop Suey

 How to Make Pork Chop Suey

-1. Make the Sauce.
-In a small mixing bowl, whisk together the chicken broth, soy sauce, garlic and cornstarch, and set aside.
+• Make the sauce: In a small mixing bowl, whisk together the chicken broth, soy sauce, garlic, and cornstarch, and set aside.

-2. Cook the Pork.
-Heat your vegetable oil in a wok or large skillet set over high heat.
-Add the pork pieces and stir fry for about 3 to 4 minutes, or until browned and cooked through.
+• Cook the pork: Heat your vegetable oil in a wok or large skillet set over high heat.
+Add the pork pieces and stir fry for about 3 to 4 minutes or until browned and cooked through.
 Remove them from the wok and set aside.

-3. Cook the Veggies.
-Add the celery, onions, pepper strips and mushrooms to the wok or skillet and fry over high heat for 4 minutes, or until softened.
+• Cook the veggies: Add the celery, onions, pepper strips and mushrooms to the wok or skillet and fry over high heat for 4 minutes, or until softened.

-4. Add the Sauce.
-Stir the previously prepared sauce into the veggies and bring to a boil, cooking for 1 to 2 minutes, or until thickened.
+• Add the prepared sauce: Stir the previously prepared sauce into the veggies and bring to a boil, cooking for 1 to 2 minutes, or until thickened.

 Pork chop suey is simple as can be when it comes to preparation, and these extra tips will ensure your success every time!

-• Substitutions.
-You can also make this yummy dish with turkey, chicken or beef instead of the pork.
-I recommend a tender steak if you go with beef, or white meat if you decide on turkey or chicken.
+• Substitutions: You can also make this pork chop dish with turkey, chicken, or beef instead of pork.
+I recommend a tender steak if you go with beef or white meat if you decide on turkey or chicken.

 Serving Suggestions